Uzhiyan: Plot

-The film starts with Thilakan (Arun Pandian) running away from the soldiers.
-According to witnesses, Thilakan tried to attack high-ranking military officers and he then fled with military weapons.
+The film starts with Thilakan (Arun Pandian) running away from soldiers.
+According to witnesses, he tried to attack high-ranking military officers and then fled with military weapons.
 Thilakan is now wanted by the army.
-Thilakan's superiors come to know that Thilakan ran away to find his sister reported missing.
-His higher officer Anakkal Raj (Sarath Babu) describes Thilakan as an honest and brave soldier, and convinces his superiors to give him the case.
-Afterwards, Anakkal Raj and the soldiers trace him in the forest, but he escapes thanks to Kanaka.
-Interrogated by Anakkal Raj, Kanaka tells him the reason behind her action.
+His superiors find out that he ran away to find his sister, who was reported missing.
+His superior officer Anakkal Raj (Sarath Babu) describes him as an honest and brave soldier and convinces his superiors to give him the case.
+Afterwards, Anakkal Raj and the soldiers trace him in the forest, but he escapes thanks to Kanaka (Vineetha).
+Interrogated by Anakkal Raj, Kanaka reveals the reason behind her action.

-In the past, Thilakan lived with his only sister Meena (Dakshayini) and his mother (Vijaya Chandrika) in the village Kurinji.
-Thilakan dreamt to become a soldier and the village belle Kanaka (Vineetha) was in love with Thilakan.
-In Kurinji, the villagers didn't have enough water for agriculture.
-They even reported to the district collector about this issue but she refused to release more water from Mettur Dam.
+In the past, Thilakan lived with his only sister Meena (Dakshayini) and mother (Vijaya Chandrika) in the village Kurinji.
+He dreamed of becoming a soldier, and the village belle Kanaka was in love with him.
+In Kurinji, the villagers did not have enough water for agriculture.
+They even reported to the district collector (Geetha) about this issue, but she refused to release more water from Mettur Dam.
 They explained that the local MLA Govindaraj (Mansoor Ali Khan) used all the water for his cannabis plantation.
-The district collector (Geetha) then ordered him to release the water but Govindaraj refused.
-On Independence Day, the chief guest Govindaraj appeared to be in a drunken state at Meena's college.
-When Govindaraj tried to hoist the Indian flag, Thilakan stopped him and he let a Gandhian hoist it, which irked Govindaraj.
+The DC then ordered Govindaraj to release the water, but he refused.
+On Independence Day, Govindaraj, the chief guest, appeared drunk at Meena's college.
+When Govindaraj tried to hoist the Indian flag, Thilakan stopped him and let a Gandhian hoist it, which irked Govindaraj.
 Thilakan then joined the army.
-A university conferred MLA Govindaraj an honorary doctorate, at the grand function, he behaved badly towards the district collector and she slapped in front of the public.
-The next day, Govindaraj's henchman threw acid on the district collector's face.
+A university conferred an honorary doctorate on Govindaraj at the grand function.
+However, Govindaraj behaved badly towards the DC, and she slapped him in front of the public.
+The next day, Govindaraj's henchman threw acid on the DC's face.
 Meena, who was with her and witnessed the attack, ran away from the killer.
-Since that day, Meena is sequestered by Govindaraj and his friend Subramani (Mohan Natarajan).
+Since that day, Meena has been sequestered by Govindaraj and his friend Subramani (Mohan Natarajan).

-Anakkal Raj finally catches Thilakan and he is imprisoned at the military camp.
-Thilakan manages to escape from the jail.
+Anakkal Raj finally catches Thilakan, and he is imprisoned at the military camp.
+However, Thilakan manages to escape.
 What transpires next forms the rest of the story.